BruceWong96/dolphinscheduler/docs/docs/en/guide/security/security.md

 - Tenant Code: **The tenant code is the user on Linux, unique and cannot be repeated**
 - The administrator enters the `Security Center->Tenant Management` page, and clicks the `Create Tenant` button to create a tenant.

+> Note:
-> Note: Currently, only admin users can modify tenant.
+> 1. Currently, only admin users can modify tenant.
+> 2. If you create a tenant manually in the environment, you need to add the current tenant to the configured group, otherwise the tenant does not have working directory permissions.

 ![create-tenant](../../../../img/new_ui/dev/security/create-tenant.png)